siriusctrl/UniPublic/eodp/README.md

 1. what is a recommander system
     - normally is a system that give some advise of what should buy to the customer based on what they bought and what they like.

 2. collaborative filtering
     - make predictions about a user's missing data according to the behaviour of many other users
     - User based methods: Identify like-minded users
     - Item based methods: Identify similar items
     - Model (matrix) based methods: Solve an optimization problem and identify latent factors
     - difference:
     	- Recommenders scale with the number of items or users they must deal with, so there are scenarios in which each type can perform better than the other
 		- Similarity estimates between items are more likely to converge over time than similarities between users
 		-  We can compute and cache similarities that converge, which can give item based recommenders a performance advantage
 		-  Item based recommenders begin with a list of a user's preferred items and therefore do not need a nearest item neighborhood as user based recommenders do
+        - model based method look at user and items in combination.

 3. Method 1 and Method 2
     - Method1: compute mean value for each user (2 in total in this example), and then compute and summing Euclidean distance between resulting vector.
     - Method2:compute and sum Euclidean distance between vectors, summing only pairs without missing values.
 Scale the result, according to percentage of pairs with a missing value, for example, if 6 results in total but 2 are missing, then the sum should be sacle up by 6/(6-2)
+    - pro/cons:
-    - when there are a lot of missing value, method 2 won't work.
+        - when there are a lot of missing value, method 2 (ignore the missing value) won't work.
+        - using method 1 (replace the missing value with mean) gonna change the distribution of the data.
 4. when performing user-user similarity, understand how to select neighbors and make a prediction of the missing item
     - find distance or compute user cluster offline, but it's really time consuming, since we should update the cluster when any customer buy a item.
+5. User based method summary:
+    - achieve good quality in practie.
+    - the more processing we push offline, the better the method scale.
+    - However:
+        - User preference is dynamic => High update frequency of offline-calculated information
+        - No recommendation for new users => cuz we dont know much about them yet.
-5. Item-Item based
+6. Item-Item based
     - search for simiarities among items
     - all computations can be done offline
     - item-item similarity is more stable than user-user similarity which no need for frequent updates